jivoi/awesome-osint/README.md

 ### [↑](#contents) Twitter

+* [Alldaytrends](https://alldaytrends.com) - A website where you can find trending hashtags.
 * [Backtweets](http://backtweets.com) - BackTweets is a Twitter analytics tool that allows users to search through a Tweet archive.
 * [Blue Nod](http://bluenod.com)
 * [burrrd.](https://burrrd.com)